 March – April (High 32°C, Low 9°C), October – November (High 30°C, Low 26°C)

-The days might be shorter over spring or autumn than it would be in the middle of summer.
+The days might be shorter over spring or autumn than they would be in the middle of summer.
 And even though the weather is, in many travellers’ opinion, mild and lovely, it can be mixed and unpredictable.
-But it’s still possible to plan your trip with this mind, prepare adequately and go where you’ll find the most sun (read: Italy and Spain).
-Where ever you end up travelling to, just be sure to pack for all seasons.
+But it’s still possible to plan your trip with this mind, prepare adequately and go where you’ll find the most sunshine (read: Italy and Spain).
+Wherever you end up travelling to, just be sure to pack for all seasons.

 In more ways than one!
 You can read this blog for more info on how it saves you money.

 Depending on where you want to go, you can experience warm, cold, wet, dry and everything-in-between weather.
-In most parts of Europe the weather is not too cold, not too hot, some would say it’s perfect.
-But there are always the extremes too.
+In most parts of Europe, the weather is not too cold and not too hot; some would say it’s perfect.
+But there are always extremes too.
 Some places in Europe, for example, can get cold fronts till late in the winter.
 And some places in the Southern hemisphere can be still hot late in summer and autumn.
 Regardless of anything we say here, shoulder season weather can be unpredictable.
 We recommend you keep a close eye on trusted weather sites before you depart, like Time and Date.

 It depends on what type of experience you’re looking for.
-If you want sun, look at countries in Southern Europe like Italy, Spain, Portugal, Croatia or the beloved African countries like South AFrica and Egypt that never cool down like Europe.
+If you want sun, look at countries in Southern Europe like Italy, Spain, Portugal and Croatia.
+Or incredible African countries like South Africa and Egypt that never cool down as much as Europe.
 Spring or autumn in South Africa, for instance, can mean anything from 20° to 28°.
 In Egypt, Israel and Jordan you can expect temperatures ranging between 22° and 36°!
 If you want cooler or cold weather, countries in Northern Europe like UK, Ireland or Scandinavia’s Finland or Norway is your best bet where shoulder season weather can be quite nippy.